-To strongly encourage the provision of adequate space to allow for individuals to work from home in housing units, including apartments.
+To consider the need for housing units to provide enough space to allow for individuals to work from home.

 6.7.5 Privacy and Security

 Privacy and security are important elements of the design in protecting residential amenity, particularly in higher density schemes.
 Security and privacy can be improved by providing a clear definition between public, semi-private and private spaces.
 Security can be aided by maximising passive and active surveillance of streets and spaces.